Agent Skills: Story Prioritizer

 Phase 6: Meta-Analysis

 Skill type: planning-worker.
-Run after all phases complete.
+When requested, run after all phases complete.
 Output to chat using the planning-worker format.

 Reference Files